CommunityToolkit/WindowsCommunityToolkit/readme.md

 Want to see the toolkit in action before jumping into the code?
 Download and play with the [UWP Toolkit Sample App](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.

+## Getting started

+Please read the [getting Started with the UWP Toolkit](en-us/uwp-community-toolkit/get-started/get-started.md) page for more detailed information about using the toolkit.

 ## Feedback and Requests

 Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions or comments.